-The Governors and staff of Battledown Centre for Children and Families recognise that disabled children are particularly vulnerable to all forms of abuse.
+The LAB members and staff of Battledown Centre for Children and Families recognise that disabled children are particularly vulnerable to all forms of abuse.
 Child Protection and Multi-Agency Child Protection procedures will be always adhered to.

-If a member of staff has any concerns about physical changes in a child's presentation (unexplained marks, bruises, or soreness, for example) s/he will immediately report concerns to the Designated Safeguarding Lead.
+If a member of staff has any concerns about physical changes in a pupil's presentation (unexplained marks, bruises, or soreness, for example) staff will immediately report concerns to the Designated Safeguarding Lead.

-If a child becomes distressed or unhappy about being cared for by a particular member of staff, the matter will be investigated at an appropriate level and outcomes recorded.
+If a pupil becomes distressed or unhappy about being cared for by a particular member of staff, the matter will be investigated at an appropriate level and outcomes recorded.